SyncfusionExamples/flutter-maps-marker-animation/README.md

 This repository contains a sample to add and animate a marker using [Syncfusion Flutter Maps](https://help.syncfusion.com/flutter/maps/getting-started) widget.

+Please refer to the blog through this [link](https://www.syncfusion.com/blogs/post/add-animated-and-interactive-custom-map-markers-in-flutter-maps).

 ## Syncfusion controls:

 This project used the following Syncfusion widget(s):